July 09, 2014 - Scarborough - Yellow Pages

 Mark Nash Reports:

-We closed the fledge watch down for the evening by 9:20pm with all four birds in sight and tucked in for the evening.
+We closed the fledge watch down for the day and departed for home.